shank002/Load-Balanacer-Infollion-/README.md

-HOW TO RUN THIS SOLUTION: (TASK3 - Write a solution for Load-Balancer) ..Git-Clone this repository / Download this repo. as zip
+HOW TO RUN THIS SOLUTION: (TASK3 - Write a solution for Load-Balancer) Git-Clone this repository / Download this repo. as zip

 1. Exceute the virtual-environment
    -> $ python3 -m venv virtual